 What if a student with a disability is disruptive in class?

 A student with a disability should be treated as you would any student who is disruptive in class.
 All students must adhere to the student conduct code.
 However, if you sense there is a medical reason for the student's action, the SDR staff person working with that student should be consulted to determine if there is a solution to the problem.

 Note takers are often asked for as an accommodation.
 How do I approach this?

-What if I suspect a student in my class has a disability and would benefit from accommodations, however, I do not think they are working with the Office for Disability Services?
+What if I suspect a student in my class has a disability and would benefit from accommodations, however, I do not think they are working with the Office for Student Disability Resources?

 Many referrals to SDR are from faculty who has noticed a student having difficulty in their class.
 If you see a student struggling and suspect a disability, you are encouraged to talk privately with that student after class or during office hours about the difficulty they are having.
 Another approach would be, at the beginning of each semester, announce to the class that if a student has any special circumstances for which he or she needs assistance, to speak with you after class or during office hours.